ardalis/ardalis-com-gatsby/src/pages/blog/stream-deck-cpu-graph-buttons.md

 ## More Tools

 This is just the most recent addition to my set of tools for streaming.
 You'll find a more complete [list of my tools used here](/tools), including both software and hardware.

+Thanks!
+If you have a Stream Deck button you want to share please leave it in a comment!